 It’s important for you to analyze how your recovery process is impacted by various activities so you can establish a realistic RTO.
 If you don’t plan these processes correctly, you’ll end up organizing and defining an action plan in real time.
 And that means your actual recovery time won’t meet the designated objective.

 Before we dive any deeper, it’s important to spell out the differences between these two terms.
 RPO focuses on data loss, while RTO focuses on application downtime and how long it takes to become fully operational after an outage.
 While they’re related and measured similarly, they focus on two important, but different, aspects of disaster recovery.

 Now, let’s take a look at some other terms that come into play for both RTO and RPO.

 Technical RTO (TRTO)

-Following this analysis, businesses can zoom in to correctly identify the Technical RTO.
-This refers to the time consumed within the boundaries of the data protection solution.
+You can zoom in to correctly identify your technical RTO.
+This refers to the amount of time consumed within the boundaries of your data protection solution.
 Steps in this phase may include:

 - Spinning up a new set of VMs hosting the application.